gerardoaballesterjr/drfbp/README.md

 # drfbp

-**drfbp** (Django REST Framework Boilerplate) is a Django app that provides powerful management commands to automate the repetitive, low-level setup needed for building APIs with Django and Django REST Framework.
-It is built to scale with your project — whether you're scaffolding a CRUD API, generating serializers, or extending your workflow with custom utilities.
+**drfbp** (Django REST Framework Boilerplate) is a Django app designed to streamline the development of REST APIs using Django and Django REST Framework.
+It provides powerful management commands to automate repetitive setup tasks, allowing developers to focus on core logic rather than boilerplate code.

 > ⚡ Speed up your development. <br>
 > 🧱 Build smarter, not harder. <br>